mongodb-js/compass/packages/bson-transpilers/README.md

 }
 ```

 Note that each use of the same variable name will result in an increment being added to the declaration statement.
-For example, if the variable name `objectID` is used two times the resulting declaration statements will use `objectID` for the first declaration and `objectID2` for the second declaration.
+For example, if the variable name `objectIDForTemp` is used two times the resulting declaration statements will use `objectIDForTemp` for the first declaration and `objectID2ForTemp` for the second declaration.
 The `add` method returns the incremented variable name, and is therefore what would be expected as the right-hand side of the statement defined by the `argsTemplate` function.

 The instance of the `DeclarationStore` constructed by the transpiler class is passed into the driver, syntax via state, for use: